The IBMAP approach for Markov networks structure learning: The independence-based MAP approach

-Applying the chain rule over the independence assertions in $\closure(G)$ we obtain:
+The posterior of the closure given data can be seen as a joint probability distribution over its individual independence assertions, given data.
+By applying the chain rule over the assertions in $\closure(G)$, we obtain:

-To the best of the author's knowledge, there is no existing method for computing exactly the probabilities $\Pr( c_i | c_1, \ldots, c_{i-1}, D )$ of independence assertions conditioned on other independence assertions and data.
+To the best of the author's knowledge, no method exists for computing exactly the probabilities $\Pr( c_i | c_1, \ldots, c_{i-1}, D )$ of independence assertions conditioned on other independence assertions and data.
 A common approximation is to assume that all the independence assertions in the closure \emph{are mutually independent}.
-This assumption is made implicitly by all the Markov networks independence-based algorithms \cite{schluter2012survey}, because the statistical tests are used as a black box, only using data for deciding independence for each assertion $c_i$.
-Applying the approximation to Eq.~(\ref{eq:chainRule}) we obtain
+This assumption is made implicitly by all the independence-based Markov network structure learning algorithms \cite{schluter2012survey}, because the statistical tests are used as a black box, only using data for deciding independence for each assertion $c_i$.
+The result of applying this approximation to \eq{eq:chainRule} is the following expression:

-that expressed in terms of logarithms to avoid underflow results in a computable expression that we call the \emph{IB-score}:
+which expressed in terms of logarithms to avoid underflow, results in the following expression that we call the \emph{IB-score}: